History of Program for Humanitarian Aid (PHA)

 In December of 2014 PHA opened its Day Center, Domik, in Zaporizhia.
 Domik serves as a place for older orphans learn life skills such as how to cook, how to clean, how to maintain a home, and how to make and use a budget.
 They also receive tutoring and legal help.
 Through a network of local Christians, they receive mentorship, learn about healthy relationships and, most importantly, are shown Christ’s Love.

-PHA is currently serving children at three orphanages and three refugee centers in Zaporizhia, Ukraine.
+PHA is currently serving children at orphans and at-risk youth in Zaporizhia and Poltava, Ukraine.